Infintesky/CSPM-Scanning-Guide/README.md

 - `src/`– Contains all Markdown guides.
 - `distrib/` – Contains editable `.docx` files generated from the Markdown guides.
 - `assets/` – Contains screenshots used in the Markdown guides.
-- `output/` – Contains sample reports and exported files.
+- `tools/` – Contains tools to convert json/js files from CSPM tool output into csv format.

 ## Generate DOCX from Markdown